dr-mushtaq/Machine-Learning/ReadMe.md

   <h3>InnoviTechs IT Services – Driving Digital Transformation and Business Growth</h3>
   <p><em>Our mission is to lead the future of technology innovation by transforming visionary ideas into scalable digital experiences.
 With creativity, passion, and a commitment to excellence, we deliver tailored technology and workforce solutions that address your unique business challenges with resilience and adaptability.</em></p>

 </div>

+**Your support helps us:**

+- Create free tutorials, guides, and datasets for learners worldwide 🌍
+- Maintain research repositories and AI projects 📚
+- Host workshops, webinars, and community learning events 💬
+- Encourage students and educators to explore Data Science, Machine Learning, and Deep Learning 🚀
 ---

 ### 🙌 Become a Sponsor